hpi-schul-cloud/gamification/README.md

 This starts the containers for the app, mongoDB and RabbitMQ.
 If necessary, the app's container is build automatically in advance.
 The app is then available at http://localhost:3030/.

+### RabbitMQ: Sending events manually
+The RabbitMQ management interface is available at http://localhost:15672.
+In development mode, use Username `guest` and Passowrd `guest` to login.

+You can send events manually in the *Exchanges* section.
+Select the exchange and then publish your message at *Publish message*.
+Don't forget to insert the *routing key*.

 ## Getting Started

 Getting up and running is as easy as 1, 2, 3.